Excerpt from the government of Ontario’s ‘Newsroom’

 The worker had been employed at the plant for about three weeks prior to the incident.
 New and young workers in Ontario are three times more likely to be injured during their first month on the job than at any other time.

-TSP Canada Towers Inc. was also found guilty of a violation of section 76 of the Ontario ‘Industrial’ regulation 851/90 which states,
+TSP Canada Towers Inc. was found guilty of a contravention of section 76 of the Ontario ‘Industrial’ regulation 851/90 which states,

 “Where the starting of a machine, transmission machinery, device or thing may endanger the safety of a worker,